 Headsprout's reading comprehension sequence of lessons teaches comprehension skills across increasingly complex text.
 As students demonstrate mastery, the program introduces more complex literary and informational texts, poetry, and visual devices such as Venn diagrams, maps, scales, cross sections, and tables of content.

 Science A-Z has an extensive collection of informational texts written to 3 levels of difficulty within a grade span.
 In order to determine the complexity of the text, each book is analyzed by both quantitative and qualitative factors.
 Resources are offered at multiple reading levels within each grade span.

 Qualitative measures examine text attributes that can only be evaluated by the person who is reading the book or passage.
 The reader is required to consider such factors as:

 Levels of meaning:

 Clarity and conventions of language:

 Visual device complexity:

 Quantitative measures are what publishers traditionally relied upon to determine the difficulty of a text.
 There are dozens of formulas used to figure text difficulty.
-Many of these formulas consider only two factors: sentence length and the number of difficult or unfamiliar words or they look at sentence length and syllable count.
+Many of these formulas consider only two factors: They look at sentence length and the number of difficult or unfamiliar words, or they look at sentence length and syllable count.
 Needless to say, these factors are fairly limiting when it comes to determining the complexity of a text.

 The importance of the assignment itself can also influence the reading activity.
 Skimming a book or article for a key piece of information or reading leisurely places less demand on the reading task than if a student is preparing for an exam, assembling a piece of equipment, or reading for long-term retention.